Enrolling in the Program

 In most METCO districts, a METCO director coordinates the program and provides support to METCO students either directly or indirectly.
 This support may include the hiring of staff who serve METCO students or through grant-related initiatives that are earmarked for METCO students.
 For example, some towns hire academic counselors who are responsible for monitoring the progress of METCO students.
 Other towns have METCO tutoring initiatives in which METCO students are strongly encouraged to attend and where they get special academic support.
 In other programs, there are host family/family friends initiatives or motivational speaker events for METCO students.

 Can a METCO student be 'involuntary withdrawn' or 'terminated' from the METCO program?

 METCO students and resident students are to be held to the same academic and behavioral expectations.
 In all cases of potential termination (involuntary removal), there must be clear communication and due process followed.
 For example, if a METCO student is failing multiple subjects and missing an inordinate number of school days, a meeting should be held to address the situation.
 In all cases, everything must be done to ensure that the student's and family's wishes and interests are respected.
-Prior to any return to the sending district, all parties involved must agree that it is in the student's best interest to return to the Boston or Springfield Public Schools.
+Prior to any return to the sending district, all parties involved must agree that it is in the student's best interest to return to the Boston Public School.
 The Department has stated that only in 'rare' cases should METCO students be terminated from a program and after every effort has been made to rectify an academic, behavioral, or other issue.